jt14den/SWC-Cheatsheets/git-novice.md

 -  Staging area
     -  Lets us only commit some of our file changes.
     -  Keep changes with a related theme together
+ -  Why might we want to do this?
+ -  Yeah, this let's us be working on multiple files and bundle up changes that relate.
+ -  There's an adage of committing early and often - we also like smaller commits
+ -  This makes the commits easier to understand and gives us more flexibilty on rolling back.

 ***---------- Socrative #2 ----------***

 ***---------- Socrative #3 ----------***

 - Let's add a new file `ingredients.txt`:
 - How do we do this?